yvarsha191/JDassignment/README.md

 Hello everyone!!
 In this assignment, I have used web scrapping techniques using Beautifulsoup, pandas and numpy to extract data from web.
-O jave tracked and retrieved product details from Amazon website for a particular category.
-Please check it out !!
+I have tracked and retrieved product details from Amazon website for a particular category.
+Please feel free to check it. !!
 Thank you.